UbaidRussell/product-preview-card/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Example resource 1](https://developer.mozilla.org/en-US/docs/Web/CSS/font-weight) - This helped me with getting an idea of what I was going to do with handling the font weights
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.

 ## Author